SanketBhadange/SAS-Demographics-Data-Analysis-Reporting-Project/README.md

+# SAS Demographics Data Analysis & Reporting Project :bar_chart:

-Overview
+## Overview :sparkles:
-This project demonstrates a comprehensive data analysis workflow using SAS Studio.
+This project demonstrates a comprehensive data analysis workflow using **SAS Studio**.
 The primary objective is to import, clean, and transform clinical demographic data from an Excel file, calculate summary statistics for continuous and categorical variables, and generate a professional report summarizing key baseline characteristics by treatment group.
 This project showcases the power and flexibility of SAS in handling real-world data analysis tasks.

-Project Structure

-Edit
-├── M3_T3_V1_-_demog.xls       # Excel file containing the raw demographic data ├── sas_project.sas            # SAS code file for data import, transformation, and reporting └── README.md                  # Project documentation file

-Data Source
+## Data Source :open_file_folder:
-The data is sourced from an Excel file (M3_T3_V1_-_demog.xls) containing demographic information such as date components (month, day, year), gender, and race for each patient.
-The data is located in the /home/u64143416 directory of the SAS Studio environment.
+The data is sourced from an Excel file (`M3_T3_V1_-_demog.xls`) containing demographic information such as date components (month, day, year), gender, and race for each patient.
+The data is located in the `/home/u64143416` directory of the SAS Studio environment.

-Project Workflow
+## Project Workflow :rocket:

-1. Data Import & Setup
+### 1. Data Import & Setup
-Dropping Existing Table:
+- **Dropping Existing Table:**
-The project starts by ensuring that any pre-existing table (WORK.Demog) is dropped to maintain a clean workspace.
+  The project starts by ensuring that any pre-existing table (`WORK.Demog`) is dropped to maintain a clean workspace.

-Importing the Excel File:
+- **Importing the Excel File:**
-Using PROC IMPORT with the XLS engine, the Excel file is read, and the data from the "Demog" sheet is imported into the SAS WORK.Demog dataset.
+  Using `PROC IMPORT` with the XLS engine, the Excel file is read, and the data from the "Demog" sheet is imported into the SAS `WORK.Demog` dataset.
 This step also includes reading the column names directly from the file.

-Data Display:
+- **Data Display:**
-The %web_open_table macro is used to open the imported table for a quick review within SAS Studio.
+  The `%web_open_table` macro is used to open the imported table for a quick review within SAS Studio.

-2. Data Transformation
+### 2. Data Transformation
-Date of Birth & Age Calculation:
+- **Date of Birth & Age Calculation:**
-Concatenation: Combines the month, day, and year fields into a valid date string.
+  - **Concatenation:** Combines the month, day, and year fields into a valid date string.
-Conversion: Transforms the date string into a SAS date format.
+  - **Conversion:** Transforms the date string into a SAS date format.
-Age Calculation: Computes the age of each patient by subtracting the date of birth from the diagnosis date (diagdt) and dividing by 365.
+  - **Age Calculation:** Computes the age of each patient by subtracting the date of birth from the diagnosis date (`diagdt`) and dividing by 365.
-Treatment Group Assignment:
+- **Treatment Group Assignment:**
-A new variable trt is created for grouping the patients for subsequent analyses.
+  A new variable `trt` is created for grouping the patients for subsequent analyses.

-3. Statistical Analysis
+### 3. Statistical Analysis

-Continuous Variable (Age)
+#### Continuous Variable (Age)
-Summary Statistics Calculation:
+- **Summary Statistics Calculation:**
-The PROC MEANS procedure computes statistical parameters (N, mean, standard deviation, minimum, and maximum) for the age variable by treatment group.
+  The `PROC MEANS` procedure computes statistical parameters (N, mean, standard deviation, minimum, and maximum) for the age variable by treatment group.

-Data Formatting:
+- **Data Formatting:**
   The results are reformatted, and appropriate ordering is assigned to facilitate seamless merging with other statistics.

-Categorical Variables (Gender and Race)
+#### Categorical Variables (Gender and Race)
-Gender Analysis:
+- **Gender Analysis:**
-Custom Formats: The gender variable is recoded using a user-defined format to display as 'Male' or 'Female'.
+  - **Custom Formats:** The gender variable is recoded using a user-defined format to display as 'Male' or 'Female'.
-Frequency Analysis: The PROC FREQ procedure calculates the count and percentage of each gender category by treatment group.
+  - **Frequency Analysis:** The `PROC FREQ` procedure calculates the count and percentage of each gender category by treatment group.
-Race Analysis:
+- **Race Analysis:**
-Custom Formats: Similarly, the race variable is recoded into categories (White, Black, Hispanic, Asian, Other) using a custom format.
+  - **Custom Formats:** Similarly, the race variable is recoded into categories (White, Black, Hispanic, Asian, Other) using a custom format.
-Frequency Analysis: Frequencies and percentages for race are computed by treatment group.
+  - **Frequency Analysis:** Frequencies and percentages for race are computed by treatment group.

-4. Report Generation
+### 4. Report Generation
-Data Consolidation:
+- **Data Consolidation:**
   The age, gender, and race statistics are combined into a single dataset.
-Sorting and transposition (using PROC TRANSPOSE) align the statistics for each treatment group side by side.
+Sorting and transposition (using `PROC TRANSPOSE`) align the statistics for each treatment group side by side.

-Final Report Formatting:
+- **Final Report Formatting:**
-The PROC REPORT procedure is used to create a formatted table with:
+  The `PROC REPORT` procedure is used to create a formatted table with:

-Detailed row labels (e.g., "Age (years)", "Gender", "Race") Dynamic column headers showing the treatment groups along with their population counts (obtained via a PROC SQL query).
+  - Detailed row labels (e.g., "Age (years)", "Gender", "Race")
+  - Dynamic column headers showing the treatment groups along with their population counts (obtained via a `PROC SQL` query).
-A clear title and footnote explaining the methodology and percentage calculations.
+  - A clear title and footnote explaining the methodology and percentage calculations.

-How to Run the Project
+## How to Run the Project :computer:
-Setup SAS Studio Environment:
+1. **Setup SAS Studio Environment:**
-Ensure that you have access to SAS Studio and that the Excel file M3_T3_V1_-_demog.xls is located in the specified directory (/home/u64143416).
+   Ensure that you have access to SAS Studio and that the Excel file `M3_T3_V1_-_demog.xls` is located in the specified directory (`/home/u64143416`).

-Execute the SAS Code:
+2. **Execute the SAS Code:**
-Open the sas_project.sas file in SAS Studio and run the code.
+   Open the `sas_project.sas` file in SAS Studio and run the code.
 The program will:

-Import the data from the Excel file.
+   - Import the data from the Excel file.
-Perform necessary data transformations.
+   - Perform necessary data transformations.
-Compute summary statistics for age, gender, and race.
+   - Compute summary statistics for age, gender, and race.
-Generate the final report.
+   - Generate the final report.
-Review the Report:
+3. **Review the Report:**
-The output table, generated by PROC REPORT, will display the demographic and baseline characteristics by treatment group.
+   The output table, generated by `PROC REPORT`, will display the demographic and baseline characteristics by treatment group.
 Use the SAS Studio output window to view the results.

-Key Takeaways
+## Key Takeaways :key:
-Automation & Reproducibility:
+- **Automation & Reproducibility:**
   Automates the data import, transformation, and reporting process, ensuring consistent and reproducible analyses.

-Comprehensive Analysis:
+- **Comprehensive Analysis:**
-Integrates multiple SAS procedures (e.g., PROC IMPORT, PROC MEANS, PROC FREQ, PROC TRANSPOSE, PROC REPORT) to deliver a full-cycle data analysis workflow.
+  Integrates multiple SAS procedures (e.g., `PROC IMPORT`, `PROC MEANS`, `PROC FREQ`, `PROC TRANSPOSE`, `PROC REPORT`) to deliver a full-cycle data analysis workflow.

-Dynamic Reporting:
+- **Dynamic Reporting:**
   Utilizes dynamic SQL queries to embed population counts in the final report, enhancing the interpretability of the results.

-Future Enhancements
+## Future Enhancements :sparkles:
-Expanded Variable Analysis:
+- **Expanded Variable Analysis:**
   Incorporate additional clinical or demographic variables for a more detailed analysis.
-Interactive Visualizations:
+- **Interactive Visualizations:**
-Implement graphical representations (e.g., using PROC SGPLOT) to visually interpret the data.
+  Implement graphical representations (e.g., using `PROC SGPLOT`) to visually interpret the data.
-User-Defined Parameters:
+- **User-Defined Parameters:**
   Allow customization of the analysis parameters to adapt to different datasets or study requirements.

-License
+## License :memo:
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

-Contact
+## Contact :email:
-For further questions or contributions, please contact [Your Name] at [your.email@example.com].
+For further questions or contributions, please contact **Sanket Bhadange** at **sanketnb2404@gmail.com**.